wgxcodersdc/devops/README.md

 # devops
-A list of resources about DevOps from the #devops channel on WWCDC slack
+A list of resources about DevOps from the #devops channel on WWCDC slack.
+More information coming soon!